 This site is for teachers and parents who support children as learners.
-As a District Teacher Consultant, I support educators who in turn work with many kinds of learners.
+As a District Resource Teacher, I support educators who in turn work with many kinds of learners.
 Together, we work toward meeting the needs of all learners – Kindergarten to Grade 12.

 Usually, my focus is working with educators to help children learn about their Social and Emotional well-being.
 I believe that developing an understanding of our social-emotional selves is fundamental to inclusion and that inclusion helps grow communities.

-However, with recent international events highlighting racism, as well as events closer to home, I have had to take a second, deeper look at what I do, teach, and say.
-I thought that by teaching and promoting Social and Emotional Learning, that would encompass anti-racism goals.
+However, as a result of international events exposing racism, as well as events at home in Canada, I have had to take a second, deeper look at what I do, teach, and say.
+I had thought that by teaching and promoting Social and Emotional Learning, that would encompass anti-racism goals.
 I have since learned many things; both about racism and about myself as a white person of privilege.
-I have now started down a path which I hope leads to some kind of clarity for me and my role as a teacher, friend, ally, and parent.
+I have now started down a path which I hope leads to some kind of clarity for me and my role as a parent, teacher, ally, and friend.

-I have recently added “Anti-Racism” pages to my site both for parents and educators.
-I will add to these pages as I find resources that may be helpful.
+You can find “Anti-Racism” information, videos and resources both for parents and educators.
+I will continue to add to these pages.
 If you know of something that might be helpful, please send me an email.
 I would love to hear from you!

 If you have just finished your school year and are looking forward to the summer break . . .